The Cannery

 Clientele: Locals locals and more locals, mostly blue collar.

 How's the Pool?
 About what you'd expect from a 200-room hotel.
-Decent, better than a Motel 6 and larger with a lagoon shape, but nothing like the decadence of the Strip properties.
+Decent, better than a Motel 6 and larger with an abstract shape, but nothing like the decadence of the Strip properties.
+There are a few palm trees on its edges and a little hot tub, at least.

 Table Games: Play blackjack, craps, roulette, Pai Gow, 3-5-7 Card Poker.
 Roulette is double-zero, blackjack has mediocre to poor rules.
 It's standard stuff spread over 21 total tables.

 Bet Minimums: $5 for everything across the board, except during really slow times.
-Craps has very good 10x odds.
+Craps has fabulous 100x odds.
 Roulette is usually with $1 chips and a $5 minimum.

 Machines: Lots and lots of video slots at the nickel level.
 Plenty of the new games are in their around-1300 slot inventory.
 Machines go up to $5.
 The video poker selection is decent, and there are a few full-pay machines, so look around carefully.